 [Ed. note: Here’s an example of mine on Filmmaking Lifestyle.
 I made this with Leadpages.
 Click it!]

-A Call to Action (CTA) button and headline need to be the two most visible things on your lead capture page.
-First things the visitors need to notice are:
+A Call to Action (CTA) button and headline needs to be the two most visible things on your lead capture page.
+The first things the visitors need to notice are:

 - What will they get, and